pzawadzk/Behavioral-Cloning/README.md

 1. Drive the car to the shoulder;
 2. Steer wheels toward the center of the road;
-3. Record camera images (Fig. 2) for about 1 second at low speed (about 1 mph) and assign a steering angles of 25 &deg;.
+3. Record camera images (Fig. 2) for about 1 second at low speed (about 1 mph) and assign a steering angles of 25&deg;.

 <p>
 <img src="center_example.jpg" width="480" alt="Combined Image" /> <br>